codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/machine-type.md

 The following build machine types are provided by Codemagic:

-1. Apple silicon M1 Mac mini
-2. Apple silicon M2 Mac mini
+1. Apple silicon M2 Mac mini
-3. Linux
+2. Linux
-4. Windows
+3. Windows

 For more information about the machine specifications, please check [this page](https://docs.codemagic.io/specs/versions-macos/).